juniorgasparotto/SysCommand/documentation/en.md

 # <a name="class-app" />Starting

-The application context initialization can be done in two ways, by an instance of the class `App` with its possible customizations or through the static method `App.RunApplication` that provides a very interressant feature of `simulação de console` helping you test inputs within the Visual Studio itself, without the need to perform your ".exe" in an external console or via "Command Line Arguments".
+The application context initialization can be done in two ways, by an instance of the class `App` with its possible customizations or through the static method `App.RunApplication` that provides a feature called `console simulator` that helps you test your inputs inside the Visual Studio itself, without the need to perform your ".exe" in an external console.

 The class `App` is in the top of the class hierarchy of the system, each instance is responsible for maintaining a context isolated from the implementation.
 No static resource is used here and it's important to have the freedom to create as many instances you want in any scope.